dsambrano/pypil/README_AdvancedPreprocessing.md

 ## percent_miss(self, new_x_col='percent_miss')
 Calculates the percentage of missing data for each trial based on whether pupil size is zero

-## baseline_correct(self, baseline_col='X', pupil_col='Y', new_x_col='remove_baseline_Y')
-Applicable only when there is baseline data
-Uses the trial baseline (saved in merged_data_first_trial) to correct activities within a trial in the merged data file

-When running:
-1. baseline_col should be a string which specifies a column in the merged_data_first_trial dataframe
-2. pupil_col should be a string which specifies a column in the merged data file

 ## write_merged_and_task(self, overwrite=False)
 Writes preprocessed merged data, merged_data_first_row, and task_df